 - Universal life insurance: This type of policy offers you the flexibility to change your death benefit and adjust your monthly premiums.
 Like whole life, universal life can also build cash value that you can borrow against.

 Important note: If you withdraw or borrow against your policy's cash value without repaying it, you will reduce the cash value and death benefit of your policy.

-When to consider permanent life insurance
+When should I consider permanent life insurance?